theborderland/membership/docs/timeline.md

   * Make sure refunds/SMEP is off
   * Make sure monster is off
   * set modification deadline to now, or before you run the check

+## in the plugin
+  * change deadline for registration
+  * look for errant 2020s
+  * update email texts

 # Starting lottery registration
   * update webpage
   * create facebook event
-  * spam places: underbroen, labitat, other makerspaces and the boat
+  * spam places: euroburners, underbroen, labitat, other makerspaces and the boat
-  * share facebook event on other pages
-  * email previous years' attendees
+  * email previous years' attendees, mailing list
+  * scale up container?

+# End of lottery registration
+  * update webpage
+  * Enable waiting list

 ## Before any sales are done
   * Upload ticket design
+  * set modification deadline to now, or to before you run the check
+  * edit pretix email texts
   * finish questionnaire
+  * check that stripe is up to date
   * after that, generate and send vouchers to the board, they're guinea pigs

-# End of lottery registration
-  * update webpage
-  * Enable waiting list

 # Lottery
   * update webpage